Oil and gas workers demand action for 'bread and butter' industry

 People involved with the Newfoundland and Labrador Federation of Labour and the Newfoundland and Labrador Oil and Gas Industries Association also spoke to the large crowd, along with some workers from the offshore.

-Amanda Young, a chef aboard the Terra Nova FPSO, said both she and her partner are employed in the offshore, and support two young daughters.
+Amanda Young, a chef aboard the Terra Nova FPSO, said she and her partner are employed in the offshore industry to support two young daughters.

 "This industry, as it is for many offshore families, is our bread and butter.
 It puts food on our tables, roofs over our head, clothes on our back and gas in our car," she said.